-The six months ended March 29, 2013 includes \$26.4 million of separation costs and \$7.9 million of restructuring and related charges, net.
+(2) The three months ended December 28, 2012 includes \$12.0 million of separation costs and \$1.0 million of restructuring and related charges, net.

-(3) The six months ended March 30, 2012 includes \$10.9 million of restructuring and related charges, net and \$10.2 million of separation costs.
+(3) The three months ended December 30, 2011 includes \$5.9 million of restructuring and related charges, net and \$4.0 million of separation costs.

-4) Fiscal 2012 includes \$25.5 million of separation costs and \$19.2 million of restructuring and related charges, net.
+(4) Fiscal 2012 includes \$25.5 million of separation costs and \$19.2 million of restructuring and related charges, net.

-(5) Fiscal 2011 includes \$10.0 million of restructuring and related charges, net and \$2.9 million of separation costs.
+Fiscal 2011 includes \$10.0 million of restructuring and related charges, net and \$2.9 million of separation costs.

-(6) Fiscal 2010 includes \$31.3 million of product liability charges and \$11.5 million of restructuring charges, net.
+Fiscal 2010 includes \$31.3 million of product liability charges and \$11.5 million of restructuring charges, net.

-During the first six months of fiscal 2013 and 2012, Covidien allocated to us general corporate expenses in the amount of \$25.5 million and \$22.7 million, respectively.
+During the first three months of fiscal 2013 and 2012, Covidien allocated to us general corporate expenses in the amount of \$11.9 million and \$10.8 million, respectively.
 During fiscal 2012, 2011 and 2010, Covidien allocated general corporate expenses to us in the amount of \$49.2 million, \$56.3 million and \$60.8 million, respectively, which are included in our historical results.
 General corporate expenses include, but are not limited to, costs related to finance, legal, information technology, human resources, communications, employee benefits and incentives, insurance and stock-based compensation.
 Effective upon the separation, we will assume responsibility for all of these functions and related costs and anticipate our costs as a standalone entity will be higher than those allocated to us from Covidien.
-On an annual basis, these operating costs are estimated to be approximately \$40 million higher than the general corporate expenses historically allocated from Covidien to us.
-In addition, as part of Covidien, we shared in other costs of Covidien, including costs associated with Covidien's international infrastructure.
-Our portions of these costs were \$20.6 million and \$21.2 million during the first six months of 2013 and 2012, respectively.
-During fiscal 2012, 2011 and 2010 our portions of these costs were \$44.9 million, \$39.7 million and \$38.1 million, respectively.
-As a standalone company, we expect the recurring annual costs of our own international infrastructure to approximate the amount of costs incurred during fiscal 2012 as part of Covidien.
+In the first year following the separation, these operating costs are estimated to be approximately \$[-] million to \$[-] million higher than the general corporate expenses historically allocated from Covidien to us.
 No pro forma adjustments have been made to reflect the costs and expenses described in this paragraph because they are projected amounts based on judgmental estimates.